brstrutt/PersonalWebsiteV2/content/shopping_list.md

     - I dunno like 2 or 3.
 Kitchen needs shelves
 - Fire alarm
 - Carbon Monoxide Alarm
+- Shower Head
+- New loo roll holder
+- cap for the shower extension of the bath taps?
+- Some tool to help me unscrew the shower extension on the bath

 ## Expensive House